 There are very few advertised “internships” which are relevant to mental health and psychology, and you would be looking at similar roles as suggested above.
 However, there may be roles within summer schools or summer activity centres (some may focus on young people with disabilities), there may be short – term summer work experiences within some mental health organisations (sometimes unpaid) or some graduate schemes may have summer internships.
 Wellcome Trust, Think Ahead or Unlocked have had summer internships in the past.
 Lastly, there may be health policy and research internships within charities, higher education, think tanks or public sector available.
 Look at some of our careers helpsheets in our Get Started Career Options guide for ideas on where to look for vacancies, or you may have to find your own speculatively.

 Volunteering is highly sought after by many employers within mental health.
 Many of the key skills mention above can be achieved by volunteering for many local charities, such as Off the Record, Mind, Samaritans, Julian House, Genesis Trust or Age UK, for example.
+If you are interested in forensic psychology, PACT is another organisation to look at.
 Consider what client group you would like to work for and see what opportunities may be available, however be open to various experiences to widen your skill – set, as mental health charities often get a lot of volunteering requests.
 Any volunteering with a psychological element to it will be beneficial.
 On campus or virtually, there are also opportunities within Nightline, Student Minds, peer mentoring to mention a few.
 Make sure to have a look at SU Volunteering for roles.
 If you are able to regularly be supervised or meet with psychologists, this will strengthen a further study or job application later and increase your awareness of their roles.